-The first major display of shooting stars in more than three months occurs with the return of the April Lyrid meteor shower.
-Conditions for observing are ideal in 2020 because there will be no bright moonlight to spoil the show.
+Look out for the first major display of shooting stars in more than three months with the return of the Lyrid meteor shower in April.
+Observers will have quite favourable conditions in 2022, since the Moon does not rise until late in the night.

-The Lyrid meteor shower, made up of dust shed by Comet Thatcher, is active from April 16th to 25th, according to the International Meteor Organization (IMO).
+The Lyrid meteor shower, also simply known as the Lyrids, is active from April 16th to 25th, according to the International Meteor Organization (IMO).
+It is made up of dust shed by Comet Thatcher.

-It reaches its peak on the night of April 21st-22nd in 2020, according to the International Meteor Organization.
-The number of meteors visible to an observer under perfect conditions (the Zenithal Hourly Rate, or ZHR) is expected to be 18.
-New Moon occurs on the 23rd, ensuring that observing conditions are as good as they can be.
+The Lyrids reach their peak on the night of April 21st-22nd in 2022, according to the IMO.
+The number of meteors visible to an observer under perfect conditions (the Zenithal Hourly Rate, or ZHR) is forecast to be 18.
+Moonlight will reduce this number, with a gibbous phase, around Last Quarter, but the good news is that the Moon, in Sagittarius, does not rise from mid-northern latitudes until after 2.30 am, so skies will be dark before then.

 Unlike January’s Quadrantids, which have a short peak, the Lyrids generally offer good rates of meteors for three nights around the night of maximum activity.
 The meteors appear fairly swift, entering the atmosphere at about 48 km per second (30 miles per second).